Neriglissar: king of ancient Babylonia, ruled 556.

 It is usually assumed that this happened after three months, but the text of the Uruk King List contains a lacuna where one would expect to read an indication for the reign; it cannot be excluded that it said something like "1 year and 3 months".
 On the other hand, the fact that Ptolemy's Canon does not mention Labaši-Marduk suggests a very short reign.
 The fact that we don't know any military campaign, is significant as well.

-However this may be, the officers put the old scholar Nabonidus on the throne.
+However this may be, the officers put the old schola Nabonidus on the throne.